 Taktouka is a cooked salad/puree made of tomatoes and green peppers.
 As with most other salads, it’s healthy and very delicious.
 The grilled bell peppers give the dish a smoky flavor that’s balanced with the sweet flavor of the tomatoes and this mix can do wonders for your appetite.

 Hence, it’s no surprise that this is one of the most popular Moroccan appetizers.

-The right way to eat taktouka is by dipping some bread into the salad or as a side dish with grilled meat or fish, but if you really like it, you can eat it as a sandwich (even though this is quite unorthodox).
+The right way to eat taktouka is by dipping some khobz (or some other Moroccan bread) into the salad or as a side dish with grilled meat, fish, or a stew (like loubia) but if you really like it, you can eat it as a sandwich or as a snack alongside some harcha bread (even though this is quite unorthodox).

 Taktouka is usually served warm but it’s also quite tasty when served cold.
 In fact, I’ll go as far as to say that taktouka is just as tasty if not even more the next day after preparing it.
 The salad originates from Morocco but is also popular in Algeria.
 In the eastern part of Morocco, this salad is known as flifla while in Algeria, they call it felfla mechouia.

 History & Origin

 This dish has its origin in the former Ottoman Empire.
 Tomato-based stews were one of the most common appetizers throughout the Ottoman Empire, the Middle East, and Northern Africa.
 In North Africa, these dishes were referred to as shakshouka and consisted of cooked vegetables and liver or minced meat.
 As trading with the American continent and Europe grew, tomatoes and chili peppers were added to these gravies and became so popular that a vegetarian version of this dish eventually appeared.